zkoss/zkessentials-book/shadow_components/README.md

 # Shadow Components

+ZK 8 introduce a new set of components: **shadow component**.
+The shadow component which is like [shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/) neither create a corresponding component on the server side nor a widget on the client side.
+It just injects its child components inside into current page.
+Shadow components are `<apply>`, `<if>`, `<choose>`, `<when>`, and `<forEach>`.
+If we use them with data binding, a page can dynamically changes upon data chagne.
+Since shadow components have flow control and iteration, you can implement your own rendering pattern with them.
+Hence, the most powerful part of shadow components is **making view reusable**.

 # Navigation Menu

-ZK 8 introduce a new set of components: **shadow component**.
-The shadow component which is like [shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/) doesn't create a corresponding component on server side (and client side).
-It just injectc its components inside into current page.
-Shadow components are `<if>`, `<choose>`, `<when>`, and `<forEach>`.
-Applying a layout template doesn't demonstrate actual power of shadow components.
-The most powerful part of shadow components is **making view snippet reusable**.

 We will demonstrate its power with a navigation menu example below:
 ![](../images/ze-ch7-menu.png)